Types of student loans

 - Private student loans may offer lower interest rates for borrowers with excellent credit.

-- It is important to compare options and read the fine print when considering private student loans.
+- It is important to compare options and read the fine print when considering any student loans.

 Student loan types: federal and private

 Within the federal and private student loan categories, there are different types that suit some borrowers over others.
-Consider the main factors of the most common student loan types.
+To help you find the best type of student loan for your needs, consider the main differentiating factors of the most common loan types.

 Direct Subsidized Loan | Direct Unsubsidized Loan | Direct PLUS Loan | Private student loan | |